 I have been having big problems with my iMac 27″ (4GB RAM) that runs Windows 7 on a Boot Camp Partition (using VMWare Fusion).
-It is basically the same setup as I have on my MacBook Pro (which has 8GB RAM though), with the minor difference that the MBP is fast as lightning and the iMac is slow as HELL!
+It is basically the same setup as I have on my MacBook Pro (which has 8GB RAM), with the minor difference that the MBP is fast as lightning and the iMac is slow as HELL!

-It does not matter whether or not VMWare is running, the iMax is dead slow anyway.
+It doesn’t matter whether or not VMWare is running, the iMac is dead slow anyway.
 Despite all my communication with various Mac Stores and Apple Support, no one has been able to help me…

-…until tonight, thanks to the people at discussions.apple.com
+…until tonight, thanks to the people at discussions.apple.com.

-When I rebooted my iMac, the disc was going crazy from start, writing and reading like crazt.
+When I rebooted my iMac, the disc was going crazy from start, writing and reading like crazy.
 As soon as I added the Boot Camp partition to the no-indexing list in Spotlight, the disk went quiet and the computer has been working SOOOO good since then.